At certain points throughout the year, it's important for an investor to review their portfolio and make sure it is still fit for purpose.

 For wholesale clients who are able to see credit ratings, the split between investment grade and sub investment grade or high yield is likely to be a key metric for the portfolio.

 Typically associated with higher yields, lower rated bonds should be held in smaller parcel sizes to maximise diversification and minimise the impact on the portfolio of any one bond not performing as expected.

-Clearly exceptions will exist, for example where the bond in question is issued by a company or sector that the investor is very familiar with, allowing a greater exposure due to the better appreciation of the risks.
+Clearly, exceptions will exist, for example where the bond in question is issued by a company or sector that the investor is very familiar with, allowing greater exposure due to the better appreciation of the risks.

 Culling losers and long tails

-A decision to deploy cash pre-year end to set the portfolio up for the new financial year in good shape allows the rebalancing described above.
+A decision to deploy cash shortly after the year-end review to set the portfolio up for the new financial year allows the rebalancing described above.

 If you need a review of the portfolio, please get in touch with your Relationship Manager who can talk you through the PPR or run a Portfolio Risk Review to show you where any potential risk metrics are higher than our usual recommendations.